Tags are formed by a combination of intents and features or semantic patterns and words filters.

 - The ticket gets the priority changed

-In these articles you can see how to:
+In these articles below you can see more details on how tags are used: